.profile-img-box, .wordmark-box { cursor: default; pointer-events: none; } html

 The Challenge

-The challenge was translating ecological data, satellite imagery, field maps, biodiversity surveys, into something that could be felt rather than just understood.
+The challenge was translating ecological data — satellite imagery, field maps, biodiversity surveys — into something that could be felt rather than just understood.
 Statistics about species loss don't move people.
+Numbers about habitat destruction don't either, not really, not in the way that changes behaviour or shifts attention.
 A large-scale textile that you have to physically unfold to find the biodiverse landscape hidden inside it might.
-The work needed to modernise an archaic tradition without flattening it, and to document catastrophe without becoming a dirge.
+The work needed to modernise an archaic tradition without flattening it, to sit within the history of British textile craft while making an argument that tradition alone cannot make, and to document catastrophe without becoming a dirge.

 MANCHESTER,